omkar17-abd/Landing-Page/README.md

 # Dining Restaurant Landing Page

 This website is completely Mobile responsive.

-It includes various sections and each has its own features.
+It includes various sections and each one has its own features.

 ## Getting Started with Create React App
 To create any react application use : npx create-react-app Project_Name